 Done in a pop art style reminiscent of Roy Lichtenstein, it tells the story of a woman dressed as a princess for a children’s party get into a road traffic accent.
 Crying, with amused passers-by beeping at her, she calls her dad who races to the rescue in his Ford.

 This corporate brand video is a huge departure from Ford’s usual image.
 They understand that animation and storytelling are powerful tools for steering businesses in a new direction when change is needed.

 The off the cuff delivery of the voiceover combined with traffic and engine sound effects really makes the video feel real.
 And using a specific day of celebration gives Ford a reason to remind people that they are still as dependable as ever.

 If there is a specific time of year that your business tends to hit a lull, pick a holiday or day of celebration that lies within that time and build your corporate video around it.

-The team here at Spiel created this 73-second corporate explainer video for online real estate agent House Network.
+Our video marketing agency, Spiel, created this 73-second corporate explainer video for online real estate agent House Network.
 The clip uses storytelling and visual techniques to explain just how easy it is to sell a house on their site.

 By starting from the perspective of a 6-year-old child using the internet, the video instantly diffuses the complicated associations people have with the process of selling a house.
 Then, when the attention is transferred to the parents, the viewers’ automatic assumption is, ‘Well, if a child can do, it must really save a ton of hassle!’